jelknernvcc/ghcictwebsite/source/sections/ite140/goals/session04.md

 If you felt very comfortable with today's Excel exercise, then feel free to skip today's assignment.

-If you need more practice with the functions we learned today, you'll find them in Chapter 3 section 2 of [Beginning Excel 2019](https://openoregon.pressbooks.pub/beginningexcel19/front-matter/introduction/).
+If you need more practice with the functions we learned today, you'll find VLOOKUP in Chapter 3 section 2 of [Beginning Excel 2019](https://openoregon.pressbooks.pub/beginningexcel19/front-matter/introduction/).
 Here is a [direct link](https://openoregon.pressbooks.pub/beginningexcel19/chapter/3-2-logical-and-lookup-functions/).
+XLOOKUP is not covered in that textbook, so here is [Microsoft's official documentation](https://support.microsoft.com/en-us/office/xlookup-function-b7fd680e-6d10-43e6-84f9-88eae8bf5929).